Getting Over A Crush And Moving On

 Going through these emotions by yourself may not always be healthy.
 If you feel like you need support, reaching out to family or close friends may be beneficial.

-Once you've given yourself time to grieve the loss of a potential relationship, it may be help to employ some strategies to avoid dwelling on it.
+Once you've given yourself time to grieve the loss of a potential relationship, it may be helpful to employ some strategies to avoid dwelling on it.
 You may not be able to control what other people think or feel, but you can control your own thoughts and actions.
 You might choose to focus on other areas of your life that make you happy instead of focusing on this situation.

 This may be easier said than done.
 It can be common to dwell on negative or sad emotions at times, and if you find this is the case for you, you may benefit from reaching out for help or engaging in distractions, such as hobbies.
 Throwing yourself into other activities that you love may help keep you from focusing on the person you had a crush on.